 - pH balanced for dogs

-- Scent may be strong for some dogs
+- Scent may be strong for some

-- Not a leave-in formula
+- Not a spray or leave-in

-2. CHI Oatmeal Conditioner for Dogs
+2. CHI Oatmeal Conditioner for Dogs Deep Conditioning

 - Reduces frizz and tangles